 Because future bus stop locations for 2050 cannot be anticipated, existing bus stop locations for UTS and CAT routes were used in our analysis.
-Population and employment within a one-quartermile buffer of transit stops were calculated to determine access to transit in 2050.
+Projected population and employment within a one-quarter-mile buffer of transit stops were calculated to determine access to transit in 2050.
 This analysis considers all stops equally, although some routes have a frequency as low as one bus per hour.
-Map 12 shows current CAT transit routes, and Map 13 displays transit access points and bus headway information.
+Map 12 shows current CAT transit routes.

-Within the MPO, approximately X% of the population and X% of employment opportunities are within a one-quarter-mile radius of a bus stop, indicating an opportunity to expand service to a more significant proportion of residents and increase transit use by residents who live close to existing transit services.
+Within the MPO, approximately 49% of the projected population and 73% of projected employment opportunities will be within a one-quarter-mile radius of a bus stop in 2050, indicating an opportunity to expand service to a more significant proportion of residents and increase transit use by residents who live close to existing transit services.
 These maps help identify general areas that would benefit from additional transit service.